sunilson/My-Ticker/README.md

 The authentication is being handled with Firebase.
 Every new user is logged in anonymously and can already watch, like, share, search and comment Livetickers.

-To create a channel, subscribe to other channels and creae Livetickers the user needs to register with his email or a Google account.
+To create a channel, subscribe to other channels and create Livetickers the user needs to register with his email or a Google account.

 ## Livetickers